-Christy Cooney, the Dublin builder who established Blainroe, had the very good sense to commission a reputable architect, Fred Hawtree, to design his new golf course for Blainroe Golf Club in the mid 1970s.
+Christy Cooney, the Dublin builder who established Blainroe, had the very good sense to commission a reputable architect, Fred W. Hawtree, to design his new golf course for Blainroe Golf Club in the mid 1970s.

 Located on cliff tops a few miles along the coast from Wicklow, Hawtree created an 18-hole layout that has matured into one of the best parkland courses on the east coast of Ireland.